MaritimeCloud/Sandbox/mc-mms-tls/README.md

 * The keystore should be placed at ~/cert/maritimecloud.net.jks

 Start the websocket server using the class: _SSL_CustomCertificate_.
-The java class must be run with system properties for KeyStorePassword and KeyManagerPassword, i.e. -DKeyStorePassword=XXX -DKeyManagerPassword=YYY.
+The java class must be run with a system property for KeyStorePassword, i.e. -DKeyStorePassword=XXX.

 Test the tomcat or jetty _JavaX_NoTrust_ clients.